Build 01 / Governed Marketing Localisation

 Orchestration

-A server-side orchestration route controls validation, payload construction, rules injection, model routing, QA coordination, and archive writes.
+A server-side route controls validation, payload construction, rules injection, language-agent routing, QA coordination, and archive writes.

 03